Davis–Monthan Air Force Base: World War II

 Training at the airfield came to a halt on 14 August 1945, when the Japanese surrendered.
-Davis–Monthan played a post-war role by housing German POWs from June 1945 to March 1946.
+Davis–Monthan played a postwar role by housing German prisoners of war from June 1945 to March 1946.
 It also served as a separation center, which brought the base populace to a high of 11,614 in September 1945.

 With the end of the war, operations at the base came to a virtual standstill.
-It was then that the base was selected as a storage site for hundreds of decommissioned aircraft, with the activation of the 4105th Army Air Force Unit.
-The 4105th oversaw the storage of excess B-29s and C-47 "Gooney Birds."
-Tucson's low humidity and alkali soil made it an ideal location for aircraft storage and preservation, awaiting cannibalization or possible reuse—a mission that has continued to this day.
+Then, the base was selected as a storage site for hundreds of decommissioned aircraft, with the activation of the 4105th Army Air Force Unit, which oversaw the storage of excess B-29s and C-47 "Gooney Birds".
+Tucson's low humidity and alkaline soil made it an ideal location for aircraft storage and preservation, awaiting cannibalization or possible reuse, a mission that has continued to this day.